Beaches

 Red Beach (Kokkini Paralia)

 Tip: You should be equipped with hats, suntan lotion and shoes for walking along the path.
 The temperature here seems to be twice as high as on the rest of the island.
 The two canteens at the parking are your last chance to find water and a snack.
+Combine your visit to the Red beach with a stop for lunch at the Cave of Nikolas.

-How to get there: You can park in the road right below the archaeological site Rahidi and take the boat for the Red Beach, that runs every half an hour and costs 5€.
+How to get there: You can park in the road right below the archaeological site Rahidi and take the boat for the Red Beach, that runs every half an hour.
 Otherwise, when reaching the archaeological site, turn on the right, park in front of the chapel of Agios Nikolaos and continue on foot.
 In case you choose to go by car, you should be aware that there is a distance of about 5-10min that is quite rough.
 You can also take the bus to the beach.

 Monolithos